rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 I do the same change to `Lines`.

-It turned out to be event easier since I had used a factory method:

-Step 1b DONE: [Add `meta` argument to `Lines` in an attempt to move projection state into the document.](d278896843ebda1c1203422b3a8ad0caf73a41d3)
+It turned out to be even easier since I had used a factory method: [Add meta argument to Lines in an attempt to move projection state into the document.](d278896843ebda1c1203422b3a8ad0caf73a41d3)

-### Using it in a projection

 There is only one projection that projects to `Lines`, and that is `StringToLines`.
 Let's see if we can modify it to store its state in the